isha1210/Sign-off-Timing-Analysis-workshop-using-OpenTimer/README.md

  b.
 Level triggered : These kind of flops get triggered by the high level of the clock.

+ # Time borrowing

+All latch based designs are level triggered.
+In level triggered, if data gets delayed in one half clock cycle, it still gets captured and it borrows some time from the next cycle (if the delay in this cycle is less or no delay).
+This hence, has the flexibility for no less data loss.

  # Defining different possible paths for the diagram.
 ![paths](https://user-images.githubusercontent.com/92804006/152234220-cf5276d1-937a-432a-bf66-4fe181a78a2d.jpg)